leemadeline75/IceCube-Phase-2-Data-Analysis/README.md

 # Author: Madeline Lee

 Here is a collection of code for analysis of the second iteration of Name that Neutrino Zooniverse data.
 Some of this code was written by Elizabeth Warrick and Andrew Phillips.
-I have edited this code to be applied to the second iteration of this project.
+I have edited their code to be applied to the second iteration of this project, and made my own additions.

 Reducing NTN data exports